Dominant Donegal see off disappointing Armagh

 Armagh's defeat extends their dismal record in the Ulster Championship over the last decade to four wins in 17 games as they suffered a 11th provincial loss since 2012.

-Subs: M Lynch, E O'Donnell, C McGonagle, C O'Donnell, S O'Donnell, T McClenaghan, J McKelvey, D O Baoill, A Doherty, P Mogan, C McColgan.
+Not used: M Lynch, E O'Donnell, T McClenaghan, J McKelvey, D O Baoill, C McColgan

+Subs: A Nugent for J Duffy half-time, S Campbell (0-1) for Hall 47, O O'Neill for Mackin 50, R McQuillan for Forker 61

-Subs: B Hughes, C O'Neill, M Shields, C Higgins, R McQuillan, S Sheridan, O O'Neill, S Campbell, J Kieran, C McConville, C Turbitt.
+Not used: B Hughes, C O'Neill, M Shields, C Higgins, S Sheridan, C McConville, J Kieran.

 Referee: M Deegan (Laois)